Single (music): CD-singles

+Cassette singles

 Digital era

-As digital downloading and audio streaming have become more prevalent, it has become possible for every track on an album to also be available separately.
-Nevertheless, the concept of a single from an album has been retained as an identification of the more heavily promoted or more popular songs on an album.
-The demand for music downloads skyrocketed after the launch of Apple's iTunes Store (then called iTunes Music Store) in January 2001 and the creation of portable music and digital audio players such as the iPod.
+With the rise of digital downloading and audio streaming, individual tracks within an album became accessible separately.
+Despite this shift, the notion of a single from an album remains, pinpointing the more promoted or favored songs.
+The surge in music downloads escalated following the introduction of Apple's iTunes Store originally known as iTunes in January 2001, along with the emergence of portable music devices like the iPod.

 In September 1997, with the release of Duran Duran's "Electric Barbarella" for paid downloads, Capitol Records became the first major label to sell a digital single from a well-known artist.
 Previously, Geffen Records also released Aerosmith's "Head First" digitally for free.
 In 2004, the Recording Industry Association of America (RIAA) introduced digital single certification due to significant sales of digital formats, with Gwen Stefani's "Hollaback Girl" becoming RIAA's first platinum digital single.
 In 2013, RIAA incorporated on-demand streams into the digital single certification.

-Single sales in the United Kingdom reached an all-time low in January 2005, as the popularity of the compact disc was overtaken by the then-unofficial medium of the music download.
+Single sales in the United Kingdom reached a low in January 2005, as the popularity of the compact disc was overtaken by the then-unofficial medium of the music download.
 Recognizing this, on 17 April 2005, Official UK Singles Chart added the download format to the existing format of physical CD singles.
 Gnarls Barkley was the first act to reach No.1 on this chart through downloads alone in April 2006, for their debut single "Crazy", which was released physically the following week.
 On 1 January 2007, digital downloads (including unbundled album tracks) became eligible from the point of release, without the need for an accompanying physical.
 Sales gradually improved in the following years, reaching a record high in 2008 that still proceeded to be overtaken in 2009, 2010 and 2011.

 In the late 2010s, artists began a trend of releasing multiple singles before eventually releasing a studio album.
 An unnamed A&R representative confirmed to Rolling Stone in 2018 that "an artist has to build a foundation to sustain" and added that "When artists have one big record and go run with that, it doesn't work because they never had a foundation to begin with."
 The same article cited examples such as Cardi B, Camila Cabello and Jason Derulo releasing four or more singles prior to their album releases.
+Kanye West released singles weekly in 2010 with his GOOD Fridays series.
+He did this to support his upcoming release at the time, My Beautiful Dark Twisted Fantasy, and ended up releasing 15 tracks in the program.

+CD singles and 7-inch records are now obscure and uncommon for new releases: as of the 2020s singles are predominantly digital, and physical releases are mainly full-length albums instead, on CD and 12-inch LPs.